openstack-archive/vmware-nsx/TESTING.rst

 With `tox`
 ~~~~~~~~~~

-Neutron, like other OpenStack projects, uses `tox`_ for managing the virtual
+VMware NSX, like other OpenStack projects, uses `tox`_ for managing the virtual
 environments for running test cases.
 It uses `Testr`_ for managing the running
 of the test cases.

 Tox handles the creation of a series of `virtualenvs`_ that target specific
-versions of Python (2.6, 2.7, 3.3, etc).
+versions of Python (2.7, 3.3, etc).

 Testr handles the parallel execution of series of test cases as well as
 the tracking of long-running tests and other things.